barsoom/formatting/README.md

 ## TODO

-* Actually use i18n for separators
-* Don't depend on `i18n`?
+* Use real i18n in specs so they're less fragile and ugly
+* Document options
 * Rename?
 This name is boring and also generic enough that collisions seem likely.
-* Document options
-* use real i18n in specs so they're less fragile